Data Table

 Once grouping is active, you can refine the visual experience using these functional settings:

-• Collapsed: This setting determines the table's initial state when it loads.
-If set to True, all groups start closed, providing a high-level summary that allows users to expand only the specific categories they need to see.
+* **Collapsed**: This setting determines the table's initial state upon loading.
+If set to True, all groups start closed, providing a high-level summary that lets users expand only the categories they need to see.

 When dealing with more than 20–30 records, displaying everything at once can overwhelm users and slow down the page.
 Choosing the right navigation style depends on whether you want users to "flip" through pages or "scroll" through a list.